woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

     return predictions
 {% endhighlight %}

-OK, so we had to modify a couple of functions now, still not bad.
+Now we had to modify a couple of functions, still not bad.
 What if we had to add another feature?
 We're now adding arguments to two different functions, we also still need to re-implement the asynchronous version of **downloadAndStitchWithRegionFilter**.
 What if the next operation is expensive as well?
 Maybe we'll need to think about chaining the asynchronous function calls.

 ## We are Still Not Scalable

 By now we've completely forgotten about the problem we were trying to solve in the first place: we're still not scalable.
 This means that we still have a hard limit on how much area we can process at once, which means more processing nodes will be needed, which means more money spent.

 Let's see if we can fix this problem.
 Maybe we'll have a tile cache that will allow us to dynamically stitch tiles as we need them.
 We'll probably want to download, stitch, and classify at the same time.
 We also want to make sure our region filter still works.
 This is starting to look like callback hell.
 What about thread synchronization?
 What if there are additional requirements in the future?

 There has to be a better way.

 # Introducing Pull Processing

+## Push Processing

 The approaches we examined so far have one thing in common: they finish a step of processing, then pass the result to the next step.
-What if the result (sink) initiated processing instead.
-Instead of going from source to sink, we'll go the opposite way.
-Instead of sliding window being told to slice up an image, what if the sliding window asked which part of image it wants to be retrieved?
-The data is always retrieved on demand, each step of the process is either requesting data, or processing the response it received and forwarding it to the next step.
+All of operations are done sequentially, with the first operation in the chain following the second and so on.
+The code performs the operations in their logical order.
+We'll call this a "push" processing model.
+Wait, doesn't code always follow the logical order of things?

+## Pull Processing

+It turns out that another approach is possible.
+Instead of sequencing operations, we instead organize them as a graph, with each node representing a single operation.
+The nodes are then connected in sequence, from source to sink.
+This doesn't sound too different, it's just a normal sequence of operations, right?
+The twist comes in how the processing is initiated.

+Instead of the source node producing a result and passing it to the sink node, the sink node requests (or pulls) data from the source.
+The chain then propagates backwards, with each node requesting more data from its inputs to satisfy the request.
+Once the request chain propagated all the way back, the response comes back in the "forward" direction, with each successive node receiving the correct inputs to do its processing and pass the result down the chain.
+This is the "pull" processing model.

 Let's take a look at an example: